 - Report unusual or suspect insects immediately to the UAF Cooperative Extension Service.

-We are pleased to announce that "Alaska Weeds ID," a mobile application for identification and reporting invasive weeds in Alaska, is available for free.
+We are pleased to announce that "Alaska Invasives ID," a mobile application for identification and reporting invasive species in Alaska, is available for free.
 The app works for both IOS and Android devices.
-It includes an interactive key and a form to report sightings of potential invasive weeds or get identification help.
+It includes an interactive key and a form to report sightings of potential invasive species or get identification help.
 The app development was done in partnership with the University of Georgia and others with support of the Western Alaska Landscape Conservation Cooperative and funding from the U.S. Geological Survey and U.S. Fish and Wildlife Service.

 Free Pocket Weed Guide